h2oai/h2o-3/h2o-docs/src/product/getting-started/r-users.rst

 .. note::

-	If you are running R on Linus, then you must install ``libcurl`` which allows H2O-3 to communicate with R. We also recommend disabling SElinux and any firewalls (at least initially until you confirmed H2O-3 can initialize).
+	If you are running R on Linux, then you must install ``libcurl`` which allows H2O-3 to communicate with R. We also recommend disabling SElinux and any firewalls (at least initially until you confirmed H2O-3 can initialize).

 	- On Ubuntu, run: ``apt-get install libcurl4-openssl-dev``
 	- On CentOS, run: ``yum install libcurl-devel``